 Field-hunting tip

-Look in hydrothermal vein country — that is the host setting where hanjiangite typically forms.
+Look in hydrothermal vein country, the host setting where hanjiangite typically forms.
 If you start seeing baryte, calcite, quartz in float, you are in the right ground.
 Field specimens usually show a lamellar aggregates, micaceous flakes habit, so train your eye for that shape before scanning the outcrop.